SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 script and everything is ready.

-Once set up, a custom Copilot agent called **Power Platform Master Agent** lives inside your workspace and acts as your AI-powered co-pilot for the entire Power Platform ALM lifecycle: pulling solutions, pushing changes, editing components, comparing environments, and more — all through natural language in the Copilot Chat panel.
+Once set up, a custom Copilot agent called **Power Platform Master Agent** lives inside your workspace and acts as your AI-powered co-pilot for the full Power Platform development lifecycle.
+It handles authentication, environment sync, and solution management, but it also **builds and edits Power Platform components directly**: canvas apps, model-driven app pages, cloud flows, Copilot Studio topics, and Dataverse schema — all through natural language in the Copilot Chat panel, guided by Microsoft's official [power-platform-skills](https://github.com/microsoft/power-platform-skills).

 ---